iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 }
 ```

-**Step 3 -** use **data tag** to indicate where in the onboarding process the user is and when they got there.
+**Step 3 -** use data tag to indicate wherein the onboarding process the user is and when they got there.
 If our process has only two steps, we would choose either `onboarding_started` or `onboarding_complete` and mark the time for each step.

 ```json
 {